What to expect prior to visit at Macon Family Dental - Dentist in Macon, GA ?

 A routine dental check-up will include:

-- Dental examination: This examination usually includes an assessment of your teeth, gums, and tongue.
+• Dental examination: This examination usually includes an assessment of your teeth, gums, and tongue.
 The goal is to ensure that there are no signs of tooth decay or symptoms of the disease.

-X-rays are not included every time you visit the dentist.
+• X-rays: X-rays are not included every time you visit the dentist.
 And expecting it during your first visit may depend on whether the dentist will provide you with X-rays, whether there are any signs during your examination or your age.
-These X-rays
+These X-rays are important because they will help your dentist identify problems that may not be visible during the examination.
+X-rays can help identify problems with jaws, impacted teeth, abscesses, or tooth decay.

-- Professional cleaning-Finally, please perform professional cleaning with your dentist or dental hygienist.
+• Professional cleaning-Finally, please perform professional cleaning with your dentist or dental hygienist.
 When brushing teeth, tools are used to remove plaque and tartar on the gum line under the teeth.
 After removing plaque, polish, rinse, and clean

 How far in advance should you plan your next visit?